 Finnish higher education institutions offer a range of scholarship options for those non-EU/EEA students who are required to pay tuition fees.

 Each university/UAS has its own scholarship system, so the kinds of scholarship available and any tuition fees you are expected to cover will depend on the institution and the degree programme in question.
 The details of scholarships for each programme can be seen from the degree programme description.

 Exemption from the fee

-The fee will not be charged from students who are equated with EU area citizens or their family members.
-The exemption will also apply to those who have an EU blue card stated in the Aliens Act, continuous or permanent residence permit or a long-term resident’s EC residence permit.
+The fee is not charged from students who are equated with EU area citizens.
+The exemption also applies to those who have one of the residence permits stated in the Aliens Act: a residence card for a family member of an EU citizen, an EU blue card, continuous or permanent residence permit, or a long-term residents EC residence permit.

-EU countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the United Kingdom of Great Britain and Northern Ireland and Gibraltar.
+EU countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 EEA countries: Iceland, Liechtenstein and Norway.